scperkins/EJEHardenberg.github.io/blog/shortcodes-routing-wordpress.md

----
-title: Short Codes and Routing in WordPress
-layout: post
----

 One of the projects at my workplace has got me diving into WordPress.
 Should be easy right?
 It's php, one of the simplest, easy to use (besides it's dreadful
 $ symbol before everything), and dynamically typed languages out there.
 What